EPI-USE-Labs/git-bundle/README.md

   branch: master
 ```

 With this gem you don't need to run *bundle install* to update the Gemfile.lock yourself.
-When you push commits it will
+When you run a push command
-detecting that your Gemfile.lock needs to be updated, run *bundle install*, add the Gemfile.lock to a new commit with an
+it will detect that your Gemfile.lock needs to be updated, run *bundle install*, add the Gemfile.lock to a new commit
-appropriate commit message and push it with your other commits.
+with an appropriate commit message and push it with your other commits.
 This is what it looks like if you run **gitb push** in
 the main application:

 ```